|

 $$$ |

-have to wait though—as this is a very, very small
+have to wait though for quite a while—as this is a very, very small

 restaurant.
 Not much in the way of decor—but the food